reeshabh90/ml-xplainer-app/README.md

 ## Overview

 ML Xplainer is a modular, extensible platform built with Next.js and TypeScript that creates engaging, interactive explanations of complex concepts.
-It combines narrative content with synchronized D3.js visualizations in a scroll-driven interface.
+It combines narrative content with synchronized D3.js visualizations or images, gifs or videos in a scroll-driven interface.

 ## Key Features